 1 Tablespoon lemon juice

-The following night, I transferred the prepared berries into a shallow pan (I had to work in two batches) and let them simmer over low heat.
-It might seem tempting to dump it all in a larger pot, but trust me, the extra surface area of the shallow pan made surprisingly quick work of reducing the berries into a luscious soft-set jam.
+The following night, I transferred the prepared berries into a shallow pan (I had to work in two batches because of the volume of berries/size of my pan) and let them simmer over low heat.
+If you have a large volume of fruit, it might seem tempting to dump it all in a larger (deeper) pot, but trust me, the extra surface area of the shallow pan made surprisingly quick work of reducing the berries into a luscious soft-set jam and it will save time in the long run.
+Once the jam had cooked down enough I was able to combine the two batches together to finish simmering.
 Just be sure that you stir the berries frequently, as strawberries have a tendency to scorch rather quickly.

 Another thing I love about this method is that it allows you to read the natural sweetness of the fruit.
 As the jam started to cook down, I added the lemon juice and tested the sweetness level.
 I thought it was just about perfect with only 2 cups of sugar, but my husband (the primary jam-eater in the house) thought it was still a little tart, so I added an extra cup of sugar to bring the sweetness level more to his liking and let it continue cooking (I also added an extra 2 Tablespoons of lemon juice to the jam, as I really liked the way it brightened up the strawberry flavor).